U.S. Supreme Court nixes CIA contractors' testimony on Guantanamo detainee | Law-Order

 U.S. Supreme Court nixes CIA contractors' testimony on Guantanamo detainee

-The court found that the government could assert what is called the "state-secrets privilege" to prevent the contractors from being questioned because it would jeopardize national security.
-Poland is believed to be the location of a "black site" where the CIA used harsh interrogation techniques against Zubaydah.
-Zubaydah, now 50, has spent more than 15 years at Guantanamo.
-He lost an eye and underwent waterboarding 83 times in a single month while held by the CIA, U.S. government documents showed.
+The court found that the government could assert what is called the "state-secrets privilege" to prevent the contractors from being questioned in the Polish criminal investigation about their role in interrogating Zubaydah because it would jeopardize U.S. national security.
+Poland is believed to be the location of a "black site" where the CIA used harsh interrogation techniques against him.
+Zubaydah lost an eye and underwent waterboarding - a form of simulated drowning - 83 times in a single month while held by the CIA, according to U.S. government documents.

 The contractors' testimony "would be tantamount to a disclosure from the CIA itself," Justice Stephen Breyer wrote in the ruling.
 "For these reasons, we conclude that in this case the state secrets privilege applies to the existence (or nonexistence) of a CIA facility in Poland," Breyer added.